punch-mission/solpolpy/README.md

 ## Quickstart
 `pip install solpolpy`

-We recommend following along the examples in [the documentation](https://punch-mission.github.io/solpolpy/quickstart.html)!
+We recommend following along the examples in [the documentation](https://solpolpy.readthedocs.io/en/latest/quickstart.html)!

 ## Getting Help
 Please open a discussion or issue for help.

-## Features Coming Soon
-- [x] core transformation capability
-- [x] clearer examples in the documentation
-- [x] more comprehensive support for 4-polarizer systems
-- [x] functions to deal with the IMAX effect in wide-field imagers
-- [ ] quantification and propagation of error
-- [ ] additional plotting utilities

 ## Contributing
 We encourage all contributions.
 If you have a problem with the code or would like to see a new feature, please open an issue.
 Or you can submit a pull request.

-If you're contributing code, please see [this package's deveopment guide](https://punch-mission.github.io/solpolpy/development.html).
+If you're contributing code, please see [this package's deveopment guide](https://solpolpy.readthedocs.io/en/latest/development.html).

 ## Code of Conduct
 [Access here](CODE_OF_CONDUCT.md)